'Dallas Buyers Club': underdog film turned scrappy Oscar contender

-BEVERLY HILLS, California (Reuters) - “Dallas Buyers Club” is a film that prompts a discussion about money - not big Hollywood money, but rather the lack thereof.
+BEVERLY HILLS, Calif., Jan 16 (Reuters) - “Dallas Buyers Club” is a film that prompts a discussion about money - not big Hollywood money, but rather the lack thereof.

 The scrappiest of the nine films nominated for a best picture Oscar on Thursday cost just $4 million to make - a speck on a Hollywood studio spreadsheet - and 25 days to film.